 Although I retired from the Royal Air Force in 2018, I have experience in programme and project management, property management, operations, strategy and policy.
 I have managed multi-disciplinary teams and multi-million pound budgets and contracts for national infrastructure programmes in the UK and overseas.
 I have previously been a Charitable Trustee and Company Director.

 I hope to bring the White Hart back to life under community ownership and save the pub for future generations.
-I would like to see the White Hart retain its warm, welcoming and friendly charm; a meeting place for friends, family and visitors, where you can drink local beer and enjoy good honest food made from local ingredients.
+I would like to see The White Hart/Yr Hedd Gwyn retain its warm, welcoming and friendly charm; a meeting place for friends, family and visitors, where you can drink local beer and enjoy good honest food made from local ingredients.